 You can apply for all university-wide programs as well as two health sciences-specific undergraduate exchange partnerships: Maastricht University in the Netherlands; and Oregon State University in the United States.

-You should contact the FHS Academic Records at email@example.com as well as your course director / year adviser to plan your exchange application.
+You should contact your course director or year advisor to plan your exchange application.

 We recommend you first explore the exchange programs offered by the faculty.

 The eligibility requirements for law exchange programs can vary from those outlined above.
 You should speak to your faculty adviser for more information: